-Google Ads, according to a significant number of legal marketing experts, including ourselves, is one of the strategies yielding the highest and fastest ROI for Law Firms, if done properly.
+Google Ads, according to a significant number of legal marketing experts, ourselves included, is one of the strategies yielding the highest and fastest ROI for law firms, if done properly.
 Marketers, business owners, and general advertisers are constantly looking for additional ways to promote their services/products.

-One of our Nanato Media Law Firm marketing blog’s most important missions is to educate Attorneys and present different options and opportunities to get in front of prospective clients and increase their caseloads.
-We’ve explained why we consider Spanish PPC the top choice on various occasions.
+One of the most important missions of our Nanato Media law firm marketing blog is to educate attorneys and present different options and opportunities that help them get in front of prospective clients and increase their caseloads.
+We’ve explained why we consider Spanish PPC to be the top choice on various occasions.
 We’ve reviewed GMB and local marketing updates.
-We’ve covered several Law Firm SEO topics and taken a deep dive into the Google ads extensions and LSAs for lawyers.
-Today, we’ll focus on local digital marketing, and more specifically, on Local Search Ads.
+We’ve covered several law firm SEO topics and taken a deep dive into the Google Ads extensions and LSAs for lawyers.
+Today, we’ll focus on local digital marketing, and, more specifically, on Local Search Ads.

 - What are Local Search Ads?

 First and foremost, you don’t have to mix them with LSAs (Local Services Ads).
-Local campaigns will help your Law Firm get in front of nearby searchers, or in general, people in your proximity or searching for your services around your location.
-Local Search Ads will streamline your Law Firm’s process, making it easier to promote your location on Google Search Network, YouTube, Maps, or the Display Network.
+Local campaigns will help your law firm get in front of nearby searchers, people generally in your proximity, or those searching for services around your location.
+Local search ads will streamline your Law Firm’s process, making it easier to promote your location on the Google Search Network, YouTube, Maps, or the Display Network.

-The first thing to look after before getting into Local campaigns is setting your locations on GMB (Google My Business).
-That’s a pretty basic step, as we consider GMB an indispensable part of any Law Firm’s digital strategy, and the complete setup is essential.
-According to Google, the ultimate goal is to increase location-tied visits, but in a world dominated by e-consultations and digital meetings, that’s not necessarily the top goal.
+The first thing to look at before getting into local campaigns is to set your locations on GMB (Google My Business).
+That’s a pretty basic step, as we consider GMB an indispensable part of any law firm’s digital strategy, making the complete setup essential.
+According to Google, the ultimate goal is to increase location-tied visits.
+However, in a world dominated by e-consultations and digital meetings, that shouldn’t necessarily be your top goal.
 From our perspective, promoting your location shouldn’t be tied just to visitations.
 Still, the various ways you can promote your business locally will allow you to get in front of the local community and potentially convert them to signed clients without in-person meetings.
-Local campaigns consider the proximity and radius targeting for GMB.
-That can vary depending on the searchers’ traveling preferences, population, and competition in your market.
+Local campaigns consider proximity and radius targeting for GMB.
+This can vary depending on the searchers’ traveling preferences, population, and competition in your market.

 - Where can Local Campaigns appear?